boostorg/hana/doc/tutorial.md

     to do anything special to get that model.

 - @ref group-datatypes\n
   Documentation for all the data structures provided with the library.
-The data structures that have an unspecified type are documented by the tag representing them (e.g. `Lazy`).
-Each container documents the concept(s) it models, and how it does so.
-It also documents the methods tied to that container but not to any concept, for example `from_just` for `optional`.
+Each data structure documents the concept(s) it models, and how it does so.
+It also documents the methods tied to it but not to any concept, for example `from_just` for `optional`.

 - @ref group-functional\n
   General purpose function objects that are generally useful in a purely functional setting.
-These are currently not tied to any concept or data type.
+These are currently not tied to any concept or container.

 - @ref group-ext\n
   Documentation for all the adapters for external libraries.
 Basically, we